Ceratech/withings-scala/README.md

 1. `API_KEY` the Withings API key
 2. `API_SECRET` the Withings API secret
-3. `CALLBACK` the callback URL the user will land on after authorizing your application
 4. optional `PORT` the REST server port (defaults to `8080`)

 After starting open the following URL [localhost:8080/api-docs/swagger.json](localhost:8080/api-docs/swagger.json) to view the API docs (load them in a Swagger Editor/UI).